gavinyork/zephyr3d/apps/doc/web/en/water.md

 - Foam near an object disappears once that object leaves the frame
 - An object hidden behind something in the foreground produces no foam
 - An object only a few pixels wide on screen - a cable, a railing - may produce no foam at all.
 Lowering `shoreFoamDepth` helps

-For debugging, set `water.debugOutput` to `'shoreFoam'` to view this layer on its own, or to `'waterDepth'` to view the distance it is keyed on.

 ## Wave Generators